rikdata/rikdata.github.io/transaction/README.md

 <span class="top-message float-right">[:pencil2:Edit Document](https://github.com/rikdata/rikdata.github.io/edit/main/transaction/README.md)</span>

-Material Transaction is an area in which SAP lags way behind Oracle in releasing REST API.
+Material Transaction is an area in which SAP lags way behind Oracle in releasing REST APIs.
 So, if you are using Oracle cloud, then you can do almost all transactions such as
 * Inventory - Misc.
 Issue, Misc.
 Receipt, Sub Inventory Transfer, Cycle Count Entry, etc
 * Manufacturing - Components Issue/Return, Move Transaction (Including the last operation to Complete WO), Resource Transaction, Start/Stop, etc
 * Inventory for Sales - Picking, Shipping